 Pfeffer named CEO-in-residence in College of Business

-Lipscomb University’s College of Business has named Nashville business leader Phil Pfeffer, president and CEO of Treemont Capital Inc., a CEO-in-residence beginning with the fall 2016 semester.
+Lipscomb University’s College of Business has named Nashville business leader Phillip M. Pfeffer, president and CEO of Treemont Capital Inc., a CEO-in-residence beginning fall 2016 semester.